Connectime4ever/Election_Analysis/README.md

  Election Analysis
 ## Overview of Election Audit

-# To provide additional valuable information to complete the report a congressional election audit results by using Python as a programming language and going from a code that was elaborated to get the outputs requested.
+### This project contributes to provide with additional information to complete the report of a congressional election audit results, by using Python as a programming language.
+In this sense, the initial code was elaborated more to get the new outputs requested by the Commission.
 # The Commission expects to have the voter turnout for each county, the percentage of votes from each county out of the total count and the county with the highest turnout.

 ---